MrZouu/Game-of-Life/README.md

 * In part B, named "The World in a File", we will modify the code so that the initial state of the world can be read from a file, and the final state is output to a file.

 ## Resources
-* the header file, lifegame.h was given.
+* The header file, lifegame.h was given.
-* lifegame.c was to be partially completed
+* Lifegame.c had to be partially completed
-* lab1a.c and lab1b.c contained empty functions that had to be completed
+* Lab1a.c and lab1b.c contained empty functions that had to be completed
-* the text file glider.txt was also given
+* The text file glider.txt was also given

 #  Credits
 * [**MrZouu**](https://github.com/MrZouu) : Co-creator of the project.